 Employees must have a contract of employment for a minimum 16 hours per week, and be either a

 - permanent contract

-- fixed term contract for 52 weeks or more
+- fixed term contract with an additional 6 months for apprentices

 Zero-hour contracts will not be eligible.